d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

         train_loss, train_acc, test_acc))
 ```

-Let's have a look at what happens if we invoke this algorithm with default settings, such as a learning rate of $0.3$ and train for $30$ iterations.
+Let us have a look at what happens if we invoke this algorithm with default settings, such as a learning rate of $0.3$ and train for $30$ iterations.
 Note how the training accuracy keeps on increasing while progress in terms of test accuracy stalls beyond a point.
 The gap between both curves indicates overfitting.

 ```{.python .input}
 lr, num_epochs = 0.3, 30